-Lateral Canthal Lines (or CFL) are horizontal smile lines by the sides of the eyes, and GL are deep furrows or frown lines in the glabellar area of the face.
+Glabellar lines are deep furrows or frown lines in the glabellar area of the face, and LCL (or CFL) are horizontal smile lines by the sides of the eyes.
 Both types of facial lines result from the repetitive functional action of the underlying mimetic facial musculature during animation (Blitzer 1993).
 When injected at therapeutic doses, MT10109L produces partial chemical denervation of the muscle, resulting in localized reduction in muscle activity.
-Because LCL and GL result from muscular activity, the muscle relaxation leads to a temporary relief of facial lines.
+Because GL and LCL result from muscular activity, the muscle relaxation leads to a temporary relief of facial lines.
 While it was previously thought that these facial lines were structural and permanent, the effects of these injections demonstrate the lines are part functional and remain because of constant muscle tone (Ferreira 2004; Garcia 1996).

-The development of facial lines (such as LCL and GL) is an age-related change of the face that occurs because of the repetitive muscle contractions that are associated with common facial expressions.
+The development of facial lines (such as GL and LCL) is an age-related change of the face that occurs because of the repetitive muscle contractions that are associated with common facial expressions.
 Thus, these facial lines can be observed with contraction (dynamic rhytides) or in more severe cases in repose (static rhytides).
 Increasing severity in the appearance of facial lines has been associated with a patient's perception of reduced attractiveness and a negative effect on self-esteem and sense of well-being (Koblenzer 1996).
 Furthermore, the appearance of these facial lines can lead to a miscommunication of an emotional state of anger, anxiety, disapproval, or sadness (Khan 2001) causing distress and affecting social interactions (Finn 2003).